Getting Better RV Wi-Fi Internet

 Wi-Fi Range Extending Gear

-This section focuses on explaining the differences between Wi-Fi as WAN, Wi-Fi extending/repeating, and how CPEs differ from antenna-only solutions.
+This section focuses on explaining the differences between Wi-Fi as WAN, Wi-Fi extending/repeating, and how Wi-Fi CPEs differ from antenna-only solutions.

 Breaking Through Captive Portals

-A common challenge of using campground or marina Wi-Fi networks is that they require a special login via a webpage - which some gear can have difficulty with.
+A common challenge of using campground or marina Wi-Fi networks is that they require a special login via a webpage, which some gear can have difficulty with.

 Security on Public Wi-Fi Networks